 Also of interest is that Rancho Cucamonga has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Rancho Cucamonga in 2010 was $31,528, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $126,112 for a family of four.
+The per capita income in Rancho Cucamonga in 2018 was $40,227, which is upper middle income relative to California and the nation.
+This equates to an annual income of $160,908 for a family of four.
 However, Rancho Cucamonga contains both very wealthy and poor people as well.